google-deepmind/tensor_annotations/README.md

 First, import `tensor_annotations` and start annotating function signatures and variable assignments.
 This can be done gradually.

 Next, run a static type checker on your code.
-At the moment we only support pytype, but we're working on support for mypy and Pyre.
-However, even pytype must be invoked in a special way, in order to let it know about the custom typeshed installation as described above:
+If you use Mypy, it should just work.
+If you use pytype, you need to invoke it in a special way in order to let it know about the custom typeshed installation:

 ```
-TYPESHED_HOME=$HOME/typeshed pytype your_code.py
+TYPESHED_HOME="$HOME/typeshed" pytype your_code.py
 ```